zpiroux/geist/README.md

 Although single event transform capabilities are provided, Geist is not meant to support complex stream processing, including stream joins and aggregations.
 That is better handled in products such as Spark, Kafka Streams, Dataflow/Beam, Flink, etc.

-Its main purpose is to efficiently load streaming data into a sink, where the analytical processing and enrichment is done with other more appropriate products.
+Its main purpose is to efficiently load streaming data, with optional transformations and enrichment, into a sink, where the analytical processing is done with other more appropriate products.

+The Geist Go package is completely generic, only comprising the core engine and its domain model.
+Geist Source and Sink connectors are found in separate repos.
+Custom connectors can also be provided dynamically by the service using Geist, registering them via Geist API for immediate use in stream specs.

 ## Quick Start
 Prerequisites: Go 1.18